topstock/web-module-project-context/README.md

 **STEP 7 - The final stretch**

-- Our cart data is now being provided to us from our `CartContext` time to consume it!
+X- Our cart data is now being provided to us from our `CartContext` time to consume it!

-- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.
+X- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.

-- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.
+X- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.

-- Inside of our component we now need to remove all instances of props.
+X- Inside of our component we now need to remove all instances of props.

   - Remove the `props` parameter
   - Remove the `props` portion in our `getCartTotal` function
   - Remove `props` when we're mapping over our cart

-- Time to do the same thing for our `Navigation` component.
+X- Time to do the same thing for our `Navigation` component.
   - First import the `useContext` hook and our `CartContext`
   - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
   - Lastly we need to remove all instances of `props`